Skip to main content

 Insulin’s inhibitory effect on GH secretion is a cornerstone of metabolic regulation.
 Elevated insulin levels, typically following a high-carbohydrate meal, directly suppress GH release at the level of the pituitary.
 This action is believed to occur via an increase in hypothalamic Somatostatin release.
 From a systems biology perspective, this makes perfect sense.

 In a fed state (high insulin), the body is in storage mode, and the catabolic, fat-mobilizing effects of GH are counter-regulatory.
 In a fasted state (low insulin), the body requires the mobilization of stored energy, a primary function of GH.
-Chronic hyperinsulinemia, a hallmark of insulin resistance, therefore leads to a state of functional GH suppression, contributing to unfavorable changes in and reduced metabolic flexibility.
+Chronic hyperinsulinemia, a hallmark of insulin resistance, therefore leads to a state of functional GH suppression, contributing to unfavorable changes in body composition and reduced metabolic flexibility.

 Understanding the interplay between GHRH, Somatostatin, and Ghrelin reveals how lifestyle choices become direct biochemical instructions for the body.